Gamingpro237/Advanced_Interview_responder_with_AI/README.md

 ### 📋 Prerequisites

-- [Python 3.x](https://www.python.org/downloads/) installed on your system
+- [Python 3.12.4 AND ABOVE](https://www.python.org/downloads/) installed on your system
 - An [OpenAI API key](https://platform.openai.com/account/api-keys) (replace `"your_openai_api_key_here"` in the code with your actual API key)
 - Vosk speech recognition model (download from [Vosk Models](https://alphacephei.com/vosk/models))